djalbat/xgl-server/README.md

 Server side components and utilities for [Jiggle](https://github.com/djalbat/Jiggle).

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does Jiggle.
-However, WebGL allows only six images per shader, a serious drawback.
+However, WebGL allows only six textures per shader.
 One way around this is to use multiple shaders but this can become cumbersome.
-Another way around is to use image compositing, essentially tiling several images to produce an image map.
-Jiggles provides this functionality in a way that can be utilised in a [Node.js](https://nodejs.org) application.
-The reason for Node.js is that the image compositing uses [Sharp](http://sharp.pixelplumbing.com/), which only runs on Node.js and not in the browser.
+Another way around is compositing, essentially tiling several textures to produce a texture map.
+Jiggles provides this functionality for [Node.js](https://nodejs.org) applications.
+The reason is that the compositing uses [Sharp](http://sharp.pixelplumbing.com/), which only runs on Node.js and not in the browser.

 # Installation